Experts Predict What the Economy Will Look Like in 2022

 But the paychecks might be a whole lot bigger.

-Zack Blenkinsopp is the founder of Digital Roofing Solutions, which has completed projects in 20 states.
+Zach Blenkinsopp is the founder of Digital Roofing Innovations, which has completed projects in 20 states.
 He’s intimately familiar with the labor issues that defined so much of the 2021 economy.

 “The job market is now in favor of employees rather than employers and this is their chance to make a stand and demand better rates in these difficult times,” Blenkinsopp said.
 “The added burden on employees as more of their colleagues leave the workforce has strained employees’ professional and personal lives.
 This added strain is creating a vicious cycle that is driving more employees to quit their jobs.
 Inflation is making life even more expensive for everyone, and employers who increase their remuneration rates will attract more potential employees.”